Library Standards Support

 Promote collaboration by utilizing the sharing tools which provide direct access to resources that broaden perspectives, deepen understanding, and offer strategies for solving problems.

-• Cultivate relationships by freely sharing resources in print and on digital platforms so all stakeholders can fully connect with books and authors.
+Cultivate relationships by sharing resources in print and on digital platforms so all stakeholders can fully connect with books and authors.

-• Create a Shelf Talker for Lynda Mullaly Hunt’s Meet-the-Author Recording for Fish in a Tree as she explains how one teacher helped her succeed in reading and writing.
+Create a Shelf Talker for Lynda Mullaly Hunt’s Meet-the-Author Recording for Fish in a Tree where she explains how one teacher helped her succeed in reading and writing.

 Curate